 Posted October 27, 2021

 As a young scholar, I scrutinized academic processes.
-As a faculty member, student conversations provide mountains of topics of confusion or difficulty.
-I wrote informal notes to guide my advisees, and those were the seeds for several now-public articles.
+As a faculty member, student conversations provided mountains of topics of confusion or difficulty.
+I wrote informal notes to guide my advisees, and those were the seeds for my now-public articles.

-In the summer of 2020, I was anguished by tragic societal events and resulting protests that shone a bright light on structural inequalities and biases that continue to produce unequal access to opportunity.
-Around the same time, Michael Lewis spoke persuasively about the value of coaching and the effects of unequal coaching access.
-My advising is a form of coaching, but I was only helping a select group of students.
+Structural inequalities, biases, and racism continue to produce unequal access to opportunity.
+In 2020, social unrest in the United States was shining a light on these problems, around the same time Michael Lewis spoke persuasively about the value of coaching and the effects of unequal coaching access.
+Advising is a form of coaching, but I was only advising a select group of students.
 I wanted to work at a larger scale and share best practices so that academic success doesn’t require access to insider information.

 In addition to biases and racism, I worried about a second problem.
 Most scholars hide their detours, failures, and fears while highlighting their achievements.
-Competitive graduate education and research environments almost require this behavior.
+Competitive academic environments almost require this behavior.
 I have done it myself.
 But concealed shortcomings are corrosive for students who perceive their role models to have led failure-free lives.

-If my writing provides awareness or insight that helps you reach your goals, or be a little less anxious during your journey, I will consider this effort a success.
+I will succeed with this effort if I provide some insight that helps you reach your goals, or be a little less anxious during your journey.
 I also want you to be efficient with your professional work.
-High-quality and impactful work should be the goal for all scholars.
-There are no bonus points for extra suffering en route to the same destination.
+Our goal should be high-quality and impactful work, and there are are no bonus points for extra suffering en route to the same destination.

 I especially hope to contribute to greater equity of access to education and research opportunities for members of disadvantaged groups.
 These articles are available for all, but I suspect that they are most useful to those of you with the least access to other sources of advising and counseling.

 My advice won't always lead to good professional outcomes.
-Biases, luck, access to resources, and many other factors will, of course, influence your ability to navigate an academic system.
+Biases, luck, access to resources, and many other factors will influence your ability to navigate an academic system.
 I also worry that my advice could be in tension with systematic biases.
 If I suggest communicating directly and openly with your advisor, could that strategy be less effective for some groups of people?

 My writing thus comes with caveats.
 First, I hope my ideas are useful, but I know they are insufficient to put all students on a level playing field.
 Second, I try to stick to topics where I can provide value.
-I am confident in my guidance on writing and presenting.
-I can share what I’ve observed in successful students and faculty.
-I can teach less effectively about diversity, equity, and inclusion, though I know that many serious challenges remain unaddressed.
 Third, I will trust you to take what is personally valuable and exclude irrelevant ideas.
-You know what your constraints are, and are capable of finding other advice, so I will try not to water down my writing with caveats you don’t need from me.
+You know what your constraints are, and are capable of finding other perspectives, so I won't water down my writing with caveats.

 This is an ongoing experiment.
 I will continue releasing articles, gauging the reception, and learning.
 Your thoughtful feedback—positive or negative—is always welcome.